 Tea Partier Allen West cited the movies “300” and “The Last Samurai” while instructing a conservative women’s group on their role in society, which he said is to raise strong men.
 In his speech, addressing a “Women Impacting the Nation” (W.I.N.) meeting in Boca Raton, the politician used the portrayal of the ancient society of Sparta in the film “300” as an example, heralding Spartan women for their role in rearing sons for a strong army:

-To let these other women know on the other side -- these planned Parenthood women, the Code Pink women, and all of these women that have been neutering American men and bringing us to the point of this incredible weakness -- to let them know that we are not going to have our men become subservient.”
+To let these other women know on the other side – these planned Parenthood women, the Code Pink women, and all of these women that have been neutering American men and bringing us to the point of this incredible weakness – to let them know that we are not going to have our men become subservient.”

 Earlier this year, West became the first Republican to join the Congressional Black Caucus since 1996, as well as the first black Republican to represent Florida in Congress since Reconstruction.

 During the speech, West also praised the Japanese women who raised the 300 Samurai warriors who stood “on the principles of the old way…against that technology that was brought before them” and led the climactic charge, as seen in the Tom Cruise movie “The Last Samurai.”

 Furthermore, West’s understanding of the Satsuma Rebellion is a bit off, since the 400 Samurai at the battle actually used Western methods and weaponry in their fight, details not portrayed in the 2003 Hollywood depiction.

 West previously incited controversy with his appointment of radio talk show host Joyce Kaufman as his Chief of Staff, who advocated the hanging of undocumented immigrants, in addition to other racist comments.

 Another gem from West’s speech?
 He blamed “the events that are occurring all across Africa and the Middle East” on the “joke” and weakness of Obama’s presidency.
-Seems like he's in swell company on that one, too.